Zuehlke/software-engineering-corner/drafts/react-router-6-page-transitions.md

 ![animated page transition with 1s duration](https://cdn.hashnode.com/res/hashnode/image/upload/v1709892988313/o6Dqpo0Wi.gif?auto=format)

-Both to handle the exit handling of the leaving page as well as the animation handling we will be using [framer motion](https://npmjs.com/package/framer-motion).
-It's quite powerful for building sophisticated animations, so just using it for a fade transition between pages is an overkill.
+We will be using [framer motion](https://npmjs.com/package/framer-motion) to handle the animations upon navigating.
+It's quite powerful for building sophisticated animations, so just using it for a fade transition between pages is a bit of an overkill.
 It provides the toolset to build much more elaborate animations.

-An alternative for handling the exit animation is [react transition group](https://www.npmjs.com/package/react-transition-group), which has a smaller footprint and leaves the animation for entering/leaving up to your implementation.
+An alternative for handling the exit animation is [react transition group](https://www.npmjs.com/package/react-transition-group), which has a smaller footprint and leaves the CSS for the animation for entering/leaving up to you.

 ## The baseline
 Let's assume we have already an existing, simple client-side rendered react app that uses the [createBrowserRouter function](https://reactrouter.com/en/main/routers/create-browser-router) together with the [RouterProvider](https://reactrouter.com/en/main/routers/router-provider) component.
 Also, the code base uses a [layout route](https://reactrouter.com/en/main/start/concepts#layout-routes) with an `AppLayout` component.